augustjune/canoe/README.md

 def greetings[F[_]: TelegramClient]: Scenario[F, Unit] = ???  // Scenario stays unchanged
 ```
-Using a webhook version you have to specify the `url` to which Telegram updates will be sent.
+Setting a webhook you have to specify the `url` to which Telegram updates will be sent.
 This address must be reachable for the Telegram,
 so in case you're using local environment you'd have to expose your local host to the Internet.
 It can be achieved using **ngrok** simply following this [comprehensive guide](https://developer.github.com/webhooks/configuring/#using-ngrok).